hldohaga/upfnabp/methodandresults.md

 The food diaries need processing to identifiy the UPF intake.
 Each persons food diary entries are assessed against the Nova food classification from Rauber.
-Then the weight and energy content of the days food is calcualted by Nova group.
+Then the weight and energy content of the days food is calculated by Nova group.
 This is added to the intake for the other 3 days and the total intake by nova group established.

 The percentage of the total intake by weight and by energy is then calculated for each of the 4 nova categories.